nishat-hossain/Best_Markets_for_Advertising/README.md

-# Data Science Stack Exchange Market Research
+# New Coders Survey Market Research

-Analyzed and visualized Data Science Stack Exchange questions to determine most popular learning topic for an online course
+Analyzed FreeCodeCamp survey of 20K new coders to determine best target audience segments for a coding e-learning platform

-Tools used: SQL (Transact-SQL), Python, pandas, matplotlib
+Tools used: Python